csrss/DLoadNET/README.md

 # DLoad .NET [ Driver Loader ]
 Application for loading windows kernel mode drivers.
 Written in 2009.
 Not supported any longer.
+Published here for educational purposes only.

 Note:
 DLoad uses external dll for injection mode, because it is not possible to